 Each Shabbat morning GJC offers a range of prayer services for children allowing them to participate in meaningful, age-appropriate worship.

-Musical Marching Minyan, a parent-child service for preschoolers (every Saturday, 10am - 11am, during the school year)
+Musical Marching Minyan, a parent-child service for preschoolers: 3rd Shabbat of the month during the school year at 11 AM

 Ginat Shabbat is a garden of delights for pre-schoolers ready to move their little bodies and partake in fun and engaging Shabbat activities.
 This minyan uses its own Siddur, written by one of our congregants.
 The program includes prayer, sharing, and a puppet show highlighting themes from the weekly Torah portion or upcoming holiday.
 Each session features it own kiddush followed by story-telling.
 Led by Miss Amy Jo.

-Junior Congregation, youngster-led service for children in Grades 3-7 (every Saturday, 11am - noon, during the school year)
+Junior Congregation, for children in Grades 2-6: Saturdays at 11 AM during the school year

 In this weekly prayer service, children take the lead in running the program contributing in whatever way is comfortable for them.
 Some children lead prayers in English or Hebrew; some prepare Torah readings; even the youngest children participate in a variety of activities that do not require reading knowledge.
 Any child who wants a leadership role in the service can speak with the service coordinator about volunteering.
-Led by Rabbi Shai Gluskin
+Each service is followed by a special kids' kiddush.

 Kid's Kiddush, kid-friendly fare and social time at noon for children in Grades 1-7.